Small Manageable Steps Life Changing Growth | One Step at a Time

 Adobe Stock Images

 We can change.
 Life may feel lacking, pushing us to seek more.
-Self-improvement, human growth, may cure dissatisfaction with life; improvements in thought or action increase well-being.
-Escaping the weight of anxiety, we amuse our senses dreaming of gigantic life-altering changes; but once engaged, the challenge of adjusting natural reactions, dampens motivations and we eventually lose interest when faced with the drudgery of the task.
-We bask in comforting thoughts of a better life; but struggle with creating a better life.
+Self-improvement, human growth, may cure this dissatisfaction with life; improvements in thought or action increase well-being.
+Escaping the weight of anxiety, we amuse our senses, dreaming of gigantic life-altering changes; but once engaged, the challenge of adjusting natural reactions, dampens motivations and we lose interest, faced with the drudgery of the task.
+We bask in comforting thoughts of a better life; but struggle with creating that life.
 Sometimes big hopes motivate big action.
 Other times, not.
 In most situations, intentional change—the permanent kind—stalls between the dream and actualization.
 The dreams are aesthetic—they feel good; the work to attain the dream is a distasteful journey.
-Somewhere in the process, if we are to improve our lives, we must implement the change.
+Somewhere in the process, if we are to improve our lives, we must plow through the discomforts, surmount the obstacles and implement the change.

 We achieve purposeful change through small painful steps, reaching beyond comfort, and not through a single momentous feat.
 Implementing successful change is a skill, requiring self-awareness, persistence, and resources.
 We must acknowledge current realities, envision future possibilities, and engage in the proper work.

-Often misguided action that creates havoc in our lives has a long history, set in emotion during childhood learning.
-These unhealthy patterns, entrenched in the basic connections of the mind are stubborn.
-Although the original implanted learnings were adaptive to a chaotic environment may be maladaptive to the serenities of a healthy adult connection.
+Each step is fraught with challenges.
+Our realty may be distorted, muddying assessment of the starting point, our dreams may be misguided and unrealistic, and our efforts may be ineffective.
+But errors can be fixed, failures studied, and corrections employed.
+To arrive at the desired destination, we must proceed cautiously, objectively measuring progress, acknowledging new challenges and evaluating the effectiveness of efforts.
+Often the misguided actions that creates havoc in our lives have a long history, set in motion during childhood learning.
+These unhealthy patterns entrenched in the basic connections of the mind are stubborn.
+Although the original implanted learnings were adaptive to a chaotic environment, they often are maladaptive to the serenities of healthy adult connections.
 These misguided actions, motivated by surges of emotions, need a different approach.
-The actions are symptoms rather than causes.
+The actions are symptoms of faulty learning and protective reaction rather than simple causes of being bad.

-"Often misguided action that creates havoc in our lives has a long history, set in emotion during childhood learning.
-These unhealthy patterns, entrenched in the basic connections of the mind are stubborn."
+"Often the misguided actions that creates havoc in our lives have a long history, set in motion during childhood learning."